 Trout Brook State Forest

-Trout Brook State Forest (Oswego #12) encompasses 622 acres and is located in the town of Boylston in Northern Oswego County.
-Secluded and scenic, it is a great place for recreational activities such as hiking, cross country skiing, hunting, trapping and fishing.
+Trout Brook State Forest encompasses 622 acres and is located in the town of Boylston in northern Oswego County.
+Secluded and scenic, it is a great place for recreational activities such as hunting, trapping and fishing.
 There are no trails on this state forest.

 The land that is now known as Trout Brook State Forest originally was used by the Iroquois for hunting and fishing.
 However, as is the case with many of the lands that have since become managed by the state, the land was later cleared for farm land and timber by Revolutionary War Veterans and early settlers.
 Unfortunately, the upland soils of the Tug Hill Plateau are characteristically rocky, highly acidic, and not highly fertile.
 Combined with intense winters common to the region, the fact that many farmers abandoned their properties in pursuit better lands in the mid-West is understandable.